ffyu/Build-Model-from-Scratch/README.md

 # Build Basic Machine Learning Algorithms from Scratch

-** Please note that the equations are not rendered properly with Firefox in Linux.
-Please use Chrome to view the Jupyter/Ipython notebooks here.
+**Please note that the equations are not rendered properly with Firefox in Linux.
+Please use Chrome to view all the Jupyter/Ipython notebooks.
 This is an known issue mentioned [here](https://github.com/jupyter/nbviewer/issues/452), and I will keep posted if any update is available.**

 While there are plenty of great built-in model libraries, I find it very useful to code basic model algorithms from scratch.
 It will help you gain a much deeper understanding of what's inside those commonly-used supervised and unsupervised learning tools.